shubham-mehar/Telecomm-Churn-Using-Multiple-Models/README.md

 # Telecomm-Churn-Using-Multiple-Models

 ### Telecom customer churn prediction
-In this problem i have used multiple Machine Learning models and and also done hyperparameter tuning for prediction which are mentioned below.
+In this project I have used multiple Machine Learning models and and also done hyperparameter tuning for prediction which are mentioned below.

 - LOGISTIC REGRESSION
 -  Hyperparameter Optimization in logistic regression